 To reach Jack Creek’s headwaters from Sheep Springs Horse Camp, you’ll ride a combination of single-track trails and forest roads through beautiful open ponderosa pine forest.
-It’s a fun ride to a very special spot.
-Parts of the route are unsigned, though, so it’s a good idea to carry (and know how to use) a map and GPS or compass.
+It’s a fun ride to an exceptional spot.
+Parts of the route are unsigned, though, so it’s a good idea to carry a GPS or map and compass.

 This trail takes you across Road 1230 and past Jack Creek Campground.
 At the far end of the campground, you’ll reach the Head of Jack Creek Trailhead.
 Follow the Head of Jack Creek Trail until it ends at the beautiful headwaters.